prohetamine/mermaid-extension/README.md

 - BongaCams

+### Warning ⚠️

+At the moment, the speed of development is much faster than the speed of writing documentation, although this is not enough.
+Be patient and do not use fresh updates, the extension version must strictly correspond to the latest version of the npm module, otherwise you risk getting a crash.
+I work on improving every day.
+The most stable version at the moment is 1.4.7

 ### Mermaid-extension & script.mm

 The extension uses a special file with the extension .mm it needs to be loaded (if you use WebSocket, you need to reload the page)